 This is when a cloud provider shares resources and services over a public network.
 It is a multi-tenant environment in that customers may share the same hardware of a cloud provider but in a manner completely transparent to them.
 A public cloud may specialize in delivering a single type of resource such as Dropbox, which provides both free and subscription based storage.
 Customers pay either a flat subscription or pay a contracted variable cost for what they use.

 A community cloud offers a multi-tenant computing environment for organizations with common computing concerns, such as regulatory compliance or performance requirements.
 The environment can be managed by a third party or by the collective organizations themselves.
 An example of a community cloud might be a cloud provider that specializes in serving HIPPA compliant organizations, which must meet strict auditing and governmental regulations.

 The hybrid cloud model is tailored and customized to fit your organization’s needs; it’s all about scalability.
 Offering the best of both world between public and private cloud, the typical hybrid cloud is based around the IaaS service model or Infrastructure as a Service.
 An IaaS provider is responsible for the networking and storage components, the physical servers and the underlying virtual host infrastructure.
 The customer is then responsible for machine and application deployment and the management of the OS and data.
 The goal is to seamlessly integrate the on premise and cloud networks so that they operate in transparent cohesion.

-When it comes to cloud architecture, the IT solutions provider, WEI, is your go-to resource.
-For more inforamtion, dowload our whitepaper, "Using a Hybrid Cloud to Augment and Enhance Your Existing Network," for free today!
+When it comes to cloud architecture, WEI is the IT solutions provider that should be your go-to resource.
+For more information, download our white paper, "Using a Hybrid Cloud to Augment and Enhance Your Existing Network," for free today!